nakatamaho/gmpxx_mkII/README.md

 eager/gmpxx_mkII.h.in
 ```

-The Phase 0 header does not include or depend on the eager header.
+The v2.0.0 header does not include or depend on the eager header.

 ## License